MasegoM94/ecommerce-sql-portfolio/sql/01_traffic_analysis/case_studies.md

 **Insights**

 * **Gsearch nonbrand** was the **largest traffic driver**, primarily from `https://www.gsearch.com`.
-* Other sources contributed smaller volumes, making Gsearch nonbrand the **priority channel for optimization**.
+* Other sources contributed smaller volumes, making Gsearch nonbrand the **priority channel for optimisation**.

 ---